lekhrajdinkar/01-Frontend-Angular6-fundamentals/notes/001_Fundamentals.md

 - Angular view =  template + component

+> ### Tempalate
+1. The default language for templates -  HTML
+2. Types - inline and external
+3. Template Expressions --> The text inside {{ }} is called as template expression --> {{ expression }} , scope of a template expression is component instance.
+4. Template Statement --> (event) = statement
-- A template combines ordinary HTML with Angular directives and binding markup that allow Angular to modify the HTML before rendering it for display.
+5. A template combines ordinary HTML with Angular directives and binding markup that allow Angular to modify the HTML before rendering it for display.

 - AppComponent :  [header comp , footer comp , home Comp : [bussines1 comp, business2 comp, ... ]] Build as manny Hierarchy of components.